gitKrystan/2025-emberfest/slides.md

 For example, here is the builder for the request made by our "Completed" filter.

 It looks the same as our `getAllTodos` builder, except it adds a `filter[completed]=true` query parameter to the URL.

+This allows us to fetch only the completed todos.
 -->

 ---